stariq1995/SOL/doc/source/guide.rst

+.. _ug:

 User's guide
 ============

 This guide shows how to use all of the SOL's features and explains the internals of SOL in more detail.

+For a quick tutorial, please read the :ref:`gstarted` section first.
+In this guide, we elaborate on the functionality described in that tutorial.

 .. note::
   At times this guide will assume reader's familiarity with optimization terminology and also the